Fractal147/tabtodoview/README.md

     		Example subsubtask 1bd
     	(F) Example subtask 1c
     (A) Example main task 2
     n example note
         subtask of note
             subsubtask of note
-	x n example note
+    x n example note and done
         subtask of done note
     x (B) Done task of some kind 3
         Not done subtask 3a

 becomes after sorting